carlonicora/obsidian-rpg-manager/documentation/data/subplot/index.md

 [RPG Manager Documentation](../../index.md) >
 [RPG Manager Data Code Block](../index.md) >
-TYPE Data Codeblock
+Subplot Data Codeblock

-# TYPE Data Code Block
+# Subplot Data Code Block

-In addition to its own data, the TYPE code block contains the [plot](../common/plot.md), the [common data](../common/index.md) and the [relationships](../common/relationship.md).
+In addition to its own data, the `subplot` code block contains the [plot](../shared/plot.md), the [common data](../common/index.md) and the [relationships](../common/relationship.md).

-## Adventure-Specific Data
+## Subplot-Specific Data

-The `adventure` does not contain any specific data
+The `subplot` does not contain any specific data

-## RpgManagerData Structure for Adventure
+## RpgManagerData Structure for Subplot

 ```yaml
 plot: